hoangsonww/DocuThinker-AI-App/README.md

 - **npm** or **yarn**
 - **Firebase Admin SDK** credentials
 - **Google Generative AI** credentials
+- **.env** file with necessary API keys (You can contact me to get the `.env` file - but you should obtain your own API keys for production).

 ### **Frontend Installation**

 1. **Clone the repository**:
     ```bash